Chad: Ethnic groups

 The peoples of Chad carry significant ancestry from Eastern, Central, Western, and Northern Africa.
 Chad has more than 200 distinct ethnic groups, which create diverse social structures.
 The colonial administration and independent governments have attempted to impose a national society, but for most Chadians the local or regional society remains the most important influence outside the immediate family.
 Nevertheless, Chad's people may be classified according to the geographical region in which they live.

 In the south live sedentary people such as the Sara, the nation's main ethnic group, whose essential social unit is the lineage.
-In the Sahel sedentary peoples live side by side with nomadic ones, such as the Arabs, the country's second major ethnic group.
+In the Sahel, sedentary peoples live side by side with nomadic ones, such as the Arabs, the country's second major ethnic group.
 The north is inhabited by nomads, mostly Toubous.

 Languages

+Chad's official languages are Arabic and French, with over a 100 regional languages being spoken in the country.
+The Chadic branch of the Afroasiatic language family gets its name from Chad, and is represented by dozens of languages native to the country.
+Chad is also home to Central Sudanic, Maban, and several Niger-Congo languages.

-Chad's official languages are Arabic and French, but over 100 languages and dialects are spoken.
-Due to the important role played by itinerant Arab traders and settled merchants in local communities, Chadian Arabic has become a lingua franca.
+Due to the important role played by itinerant Arab traders and settled merchants in local communities, Chadian Arabic has become a lingua franca for 12–40% of the population.
+However, French remains the language of the government and education.